 What does Khadija mean?

 Khadija is an uncommonly occurring given name for females.
 Khadija is also an uncommon surname for both adults and children.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

 Presented below is the birth name history of Khadija for girls.
 Khadija entered the list in 1990 and reached its apex position of #1208 in the U.S. in 1994, and is at #1329 currently.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Below is a graphed analysis of the history of Khadija and associated names.
 Prominent related forms of Khadija (#1329 from current records) are Aisha (#491 from current records), Asia (#907), Fatima (#311), Kadejah, Kadesha, Khadijah (#1890) and Mary (#124).
 Adoption of these relations of Khadija was at its most widespread 135 years ago (usage of 8.2%) and is now significantly diminished (usage 0.3%, 96.5% less), with versions such as Mary becoming less fashionable.
 Mary has historically been popular among parents, although Fatima seems to be getting popular too.